kmcyjm/misc/README.md

 # misc

-This repository is for Miscellanous things.
+This repository is for Miscellanous things